The Locker Room Code

 It reminded him of high school wrestling—sweaty, loud, tribal.

 He'd been on the team back then, fueled by a martial arts foundation his father had given him before he passed away.
 He remembered the rush after a win, the way teammates slapped your back like they were branding you part of something.
-And he remembered the silence that followed a loss, the kind that told you no one owed you comfort.
+And he remembered the silence that followed a loss.
+No one to comfort him.
+No one to say it was all right, not even his high school coach at the time.

 The locker room hadn’t changed much.
 The rules were just unspoken now, harder to pin down but no less real.
 Strength was respected.
 Emotion wasn’t.